- Postgraduate Student Representative of the Department of Oncology

 Kay Shigemori joined the Department of Oncology as a DPhil student from 2018.
 Prior to arriving at Oxford, she did her Bachelors degree in Biology at Colby College in Maine, USA.
 After completing her undergraduate studies, she worked as a research assistant in the Weinstock laboratory at the Dana-Farber Cancer Institute (DFCI) in Boston.
 During her time at DFCI, she contributed to several translational research projects and led the patient-derived leukemia and lymphoma xenografts effort.

 Kay is currently studying the role of the immune microenvironment in lung cancer development.
-Her study looks at the involvement of virally-induced pathways such as the cGAS-STING pathway in the process of lung tumour development.
+Her study looks at the involvement of innate immunity, such as the virally-induced cGAS-STING pathway in the process of lung tumour development.

-She is a recipient of the NCRI Award in 2020 for her abstract:
+She is a recipient of the National Cancer Research Institute Award in 2020.

 Radiation and DMXAA limit tumour development in a urethane-induced lung cancer model through inflammatory response.